 Creative control

 Several smartphones now on the market allow users to take greater control of settings – for example, choosing shutter speeds and adjusting exposure compensation.
-These provide plenty of creative control to adjust the look of your street photos – some stylistic choices like eg emphasing bold shadows are quite easy and quick to create in camera.
+These provide plenty of creative control to adjust the look of your street photos – some stylistic choices, like emphasing bold shadows are quite easy and quick to create in camera.

-You will also find plenty of editing options available in most models, which range from quite extensive adjustments to simply adding a quick filter for a specific effect.
+You will also find plenty of editing options available in most models, which range from quite extensive adjustments to adding a quick filter for a specific effect.

 Being instantly connected to social media networks also makes smartphones great for street photography.
 Many like to share what they’re shooting ‘live’ from the scene without waiting to get home to make edits.
 Some may use their smartphone to shoot social media-ready content for quick uploading to complement whatever they’re doing with their main camera, too.